Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 ./mastercontroller.sh -auto
 ```

-When the test suite is uploaded and the test started successfully, XLT automatically refreshes the agent status until the test finished.
-When the test finished, the results are downloaded.
+When the test suite is uploaded and the test has started successfully, XLT automatically refreshes the agent status until the test has finished.
+The results are downloaded, when the test finishes.

-When the optional option `-report`, a test report will be automatically generated after the results have been downloaded.
+Using the optional option `-report`, a test report will be automatically generated after the results have been downloaded.

 ```bash
 cd <XLT>/bin